TriggerhappyJ/Twitter-Stat-Tracker/README.md

 - `Numeral.js 2.0.6` (Number formatting)

-<sub>I would of liked to of used twitter-api-v2 javascript library to not of had to rely on a python backend but became to complicated to implement so stuck with tweepy for twitter api interaction</sub>
+<sub>I would of liked to of used the twitter-api-v2 javascript library to not have to rely on a python backend but became too complicated to implement so stuck with tweepy for twitter api interaction</sub>